 Accommodation: Hostal Reyes Católicos

-In the last day of our Portuguese Camino de Santiago, we will have a transfer out from Baiona to Portonovo (a small town in Pontevedra province).
-Portonovo is located in a natural environment inside Rías Baixas (Galician for Lower Ria coast) and opposite the Cies Islands National Park.In Portonovo, we start the route that goes by Cambados, a fishermen village inhabited from AD 6 and 5, according to some Celts settlements found in its territory.
-We will keep cycling through landscapes of wineries and we will visit Rubianes Palace, which dates back from year 1411.
-After lunch, we will be transferred to Parador de Santiago, where we will share our experiences and joy with fellow pilgrims in Plaza Obradoiro.
+On the last day of our Portuguese Camino, we will have a transfer out of Baiona to Portonovo (a small town in Pontevedra province).
+Portonovo is a small coastal town located in the Rías Baixas wine region of Galicia.
+From Portonovo, we begin the route passing by Cambados, a fishermen village inhabited by Celts settlements in 5 and 6 AD.
+We will keep cycling through various wineries and eventually stop for a visit of the Rubianes Palace.
+A palace that dates back to 1411.
+After lunch, we will be transferred to the Parador de Santiago, where we will share our experiences and joy with fellow pilgrims in Plaza Obradoiro.
+We will enjoy our last group dinner at a local restaurant.

-Whether your plan is to return home or continue your travels in Spain or elsewhere in Europe, Santiago is a great stepping off point.
-Its small but new international airport is very well connected to Spanish destinations and to nearby European ones like London and Paris.
+Whether your plan is to return home or continue your travels in Europe, Santiago is a great stepping off point.
+Its small but new international airport is very well connected to Spanish destinations and to nearby European cities like London and Paris.
 Flights out are generally very well priced for those who plan in advance.
 Meanwhile, for those of us who do not choose to part ways in Santiago, after breakfast, we’ll bid farewell to our Camino adventure and return to Madrid by van (7 hours).

 Eurostars das Artes

-The Eurostars Das Artes Hotel, set in the very centre of Oporto, comprises two buildings, one historical and the other modern, with a sky-blue tiled façade welcoming its guests.
+The Eurostars Das Artes Hotel comprises two buildings, one historical and the other modern, and has a sky-blue tiled facade to welcome guests.

 Parador de Baiona